brightmart/bert_language_understanding/README.md

 # bert_language_understanding
 Pre-training of Deep Bidirectional Transformers for Language Understanding

+This repository is trying to solve some language understanding problems using technology developed in recent years.

+It is/will be an implement of 'Attention Is All You Need'(Transformer) and

+'Pre-training of Deep Bidirectional Transformers for Language Understanding'.
+While there is an open source(<a href='https://github.com/tensorflow/tensor2tensor'>tensor2tensor</a>) and official

+implementation of Transformer and BERT official implementation coming soon, but there are/may hard to read, not easy to understand.

+We will not try to replicate original papers, but instead to understand and apply main ideas to solve really problem.

 ## Short Description:
 Pretrain mashed language model and next sentence prediction task on large scale of corpus,